Open-SGF/portal-to-work-client/README.md

     chores/[description]
     features/[desription]

-This command will create a new branch
+This command will create a new branch:
 `git checkout -b [branchName]`

 To push this new branch up to github.
 You wil have to do this for the first push on that branch: